shinesolutions/puppet-amazon-ssm-agent/README.md

 ## Limitations

 The module is still under active development and test.
+Currently there are no plan to support platforms other than Amazon Linux, RedHat, CentOS, and Ubuntu.